Exabyte-io/documentation/docs/compute/policies.md

 **Notes**:

 1. compute time is accumulated in seconds only for the cores occupied by the job, shared use model deployed for compute nodes in the queue.
-2. compute time is accumulated in seconds for all cores per compute node, non-shared use model deployed.
+2. compute time is accumulated in seconds for all cores per compute node, non-shared use model.
-3. compute time is accumulated in hours for all cores per compute node, non-shared use model deployed.
+3. compute time is accumulated in hours for all cores per compute node, non-shared use model.